edfong/npl/README.md

 python3 setup.py develop
 ```
 ## Python Dependencies
 Although the setup installs the packages automatically, you may need to install `pystan` separately using `pip` if `setuptools` isn't working correctly.
+Please make sure the version of `pystan` is newer than v2.19.0.0 or the evaluate scripts may not work properly.
 The code has been tested on Python 3.6.7.

 ## Core Usage and Parallel Processing
 * Current implementation will use all cores available on the local computer.
 If this is undesired, pass the number of cores as `n_cores` to the function `bootstrap_gmm` or `bootstrap_logreg`  in the run scripts,.